How do I get my kids to help with the laundry? Here are 7 parenting tips.

 6. Narrate yourself out of a job.

 Teach them the basics of operating the washing machine and dryer.
 Start with the basic operating buttons of the washing machine and dryer, teaching them what each does.
-Narrate as you program the machine for each wash, so they learn why washing on cold is important for avoiding shrinkage (yes, shrinkage).
-Then move to letting them (with little supervision) start operating the machine on their own.
-Eventually, you will have little or nothing to do other than watch and assist them when necessary.
+Narrate as you program the machine for each wash so they learn why washing on cold is essential for avoiding shrinkage (yes, shrinkage).
+Then, we let them (with little supervision) start operating the machine independently.
+Eventually, you will have little to do but watch and assist them when necessary.

 7. Signs of independence.

 At the stage where kids understand laundry is their responsibility, fewer antics are required to make it happen.
 Mind you, this doesn't mean there aren't still teaching moments to help them level up in your family laundry game.
-Now is the time to teach them on how to wash by hand.
-Some stains are more difficult than others and need particular attention.
-By teaching your kids how to stain treat and hand-wash items, they will be able to extend the life of their wardrobe.
-Laundry is one of many important lifeskills.
-You can reward this and others with a universal gift-list to accelerate their cooperation and excitement.
+Now is the time to teach them how to wash by hand.
+Some stains are more complex than others and need particular attention.
+By teaching your kids how to stain, treat, and hand-wash items, they can extend the life of their wardrobe.
+Laundry is one of many essential lifeskills.
+You can reward this and others with a universal gift list such as Wishfinity to accelerate their cooperation and excitement.